Improper Transport Medical Marijuana in Michigan

-December 20, 2016: The Michigan Court of Appeals issued a 2-1 Opinion striking down the Improper Transport of Medical Marijuana Statute.
-The court opinion states that the improper transport statute is superseded by the Michigan Medical Marijuana Act.
+The Michigan Court of Appeals issued a 2-1 Opinion in December of 2016 striking down the Improper Transport of Medical Marijuana Statute.
+The court decided the improper transport statute is superseded by the Michigan Medical Marijuana Act.
 Courts around the state were wrestling with this statute, some upheld it, many did not.
-Medical marijuana cardholders cannot be prosecuted under MCL 750.474.
+Medical marijuana cardholders cannot be prosecuted under the Improper Transport of Marihuana law: MCL 750.474.
 The Court found that the improper transport statute placed impermissible added requirements on the transportation of medical marijuana beyond those imposed by the Michigan Medical Marijuana Act.
-As such, the additional limitations (that the usable marijuana be in a case in the trunk or its functional equivalent) were impermissible, and a compliant medical marijuana patient cannot be prosecuted under the improper transport statute.
+As such, the additional limitation (that usable marijuana be in a case in the trunk or its functional equivalent) were impermissible, and a compliant medical marijuana patient cannot be prosecuted under the improper transport statute.
 The case can be read at our marijuana cases page, the case name is People v Latz.
-This case is probably going to be appealed to the Michigan Supreme Court and it will have the final say, but for now, it is the law in Michigan.

 Who can be charged for Improper Transport?